JCMexplains/writing-for-success-2023/textbook.md

 Table 11.5 shows the details you should record for commonly used sources.
-Use these details to develop a working bibliography---a preliminary list of sources that you will later use to develop the references section of your paper.
+Use these details to develop a working bibliography---a preliminary list of sources that you will later use to develop the References section of your paper.

 It is a good idea to record
 these details in the same style you will use for your paper.
 This will